emberjs/rfcs/text/0000-ember-data-improved-ajax.md

 # Unresolved questions

-- the currently propose API doesn't allow to only use public API to [customize](https://github.com/emberjs/data/blob/2926c47453d50d6b75590d2ff447a4d0da66833a/addon/adapters/json-api.js#L226-L234) the `json-api`-adapter, though the current implementation could be changed to set the `Content-Type` header instead (which would be more agnostic anyway)
+- the currently proposed API doesn't allow to only use public API to [customize](https://github.com/emberjs/data/blob/2926c47453d50d6b75590d2ff447a4d0da66833a/addon/adapters/json-api.js#L226-L234) the `json-api`-adapter, though the current implementation could be changed to set the `Content-Type` header instead (which would be more agnostic anyway).
+  This might be an indicator that the proposed API still needs some adjustments so `json-api` adapter uses only public API.
 - currently `requestType` is used to indicate the specific adapter operation, but that name might not be to expressive.
 Should this be renamed to the more verbose, like `adapterOperation`?